microsoft/Microsoft-QnA/README.md

 #### Script

 The script is the single source of truth that provides all the information for us to produce your video.
 It provides:
-1. the text that our professional will read to create an audio file,
+1. the text that our professional will read to create an audio file, and
-2. instructions for the video editor to highlight part of the screen when it make sense (example, highlight line 31 in the code when explanations are provided).
+2. the instructions for the video editor to highlight part of the screen when it make sense (example, highlight line 31 in the code when explanations are provided).

-Have a look to [the script used](https://github.com/microsoft/Microsoft-QnA/raw/main/asset/sample/questions-and-answers-sample.docx) in the creation of the video.
+Have a look at [the script used](https://github.com/microsoft/Microsoft-QnA/raw/main/asset/sample/questions-and-answers-sample.docx) in the creation of the video.
 (It's a Word document.)

 #### Screen Capture

+Once the script is done, it's time to record your screen.
+Because we want the videos to look as consistent as possible, you should take note of the following:
-Once the script is done it's time to record your screen.
-Make sure it's in 1980 x 1020.
-Do not zoom-in or move your mouse cursor to highlight something...
+1. Make sure it's in the format 1980 x 1020, .mp4 preferred.
+2. Do not zoom-in or move your mouse cursor to highlight something.
 This should be part of the script.

-You can talk while recording to help you with the speed.
-However your voice won't be used in the final recording.
-Look [this screen capture](https://github.com/microsoft/Microsoft-QnA/raw/main/asset/sample/Screen_only_1080_no-zoom.mp4) an note how the mouse stay still.
+3. You can talk while recording to help you with the speed.
+However, your voice won't be used in the final recording.

+Have a look at [this screen capture](https://github.com/microsoft/Microsoft-QnA/raw/main/asset/sample/Screen_only_1080_no-zoom.mp4) and you may noticed how the cursor stays still.

 ##### Still Images (Optional)

-Sometime a video recording isn't the best solution to answer.
-If you think this is your case you can reach out to validate with us, and then use still images.
+Sometimes a video recording isn't the best solution to answer.
+If you think this is your case you can reach out to validate with us, and then send us your still images along with your video recording.

 [Sample still image](asset/sample/sample-azportal-kudupath.png) in 1980 x 1020 >> fixing broken link here

 #### Final Result Video

-You can watch the 📺[final result in this finished video](./asset/sample/QnA%20-%20Execute%20an%20Exe%20in%20Azure_final.mp4).
-Note how the script provided the instruction to highlight section of the screen, and complement the screen recording.
+Now that you have seen the script, and the recordings that Frank has provided, you can watch the 📺[finished video](./asset/sample/QnA%20-%20Execute%20an%20Exe%20in%20Azure_final.mp4).
+Notice how the script provided the instructions to highlight section of the screen, and complement the screen recording.

 </br>